Apple Cider Cake

 If you’re planning on making my other apple cider desserts this fall, I recommend just reducing a bunch of apple cider all at once and keeping the reduced syrup in the fridge for when you want to make something!
 It’ll really come in handy!
 A good ratio for reduction is 3 cups reduced down to ½ cup, 6 cups down to 1 cup, 9 cups reduced to 1 ½ cups etc.

 If you make this cake please leave a star review!
-Tag me on Instagram @inbloombakery_ so I can see!
+Also, tag me on Instagram @inbloombakery_ so I can see your creation!
 Follow me on Pinterest for other dessert ideas!

 Other Cake Recipes to Try Next Time: